-It’s been over a month already that I started communicating in a more direct way with my readers.
+It’s been over a month already since I started communicating more directly with my readers.
 I finally made up my mind to send out a newsletter every week and this has quickly turned into one of my favorite blog-related activities.

 It’s simply awesome to get letters from readers asking me to write about different things related to the island.